Last updated 24 November 2020.

 Health and Safety

-Your employer has a duty to protect your health and safety, including after shielding is paused.
+Your employer has a duty to protect your health and safety.
 This duty doesn’t just apply to you, it can apply to the wider public (and anyone you live with).
 If someone you live with or care for is particularly vulnerable to coronavirus, you may have a right to stay off work for health & safety reasons.
-See Our page on health & safety and returning to work has information and a sample letter you can use if you do not feel safe returning to work.
+Our page on health & safety and returning to work has information and a sample letter you can use if you do not feel safe returning to work.
 You can also use this in England (with links to guidance in other parts of the UK), but remember that guidance is not law, so the results may indicate a workplace is safe but you may not agree.
 If the guidance is helpful to you though, you can point your employer to it.
 Do remember as well that your condition that led you to shield may also be a disability under the Equality Act, if so, your employer would also be under a duty to make reasonable adjustments.

 If your employer refuses to keep you on furlough or put you back on furlough, you may be able to argue that they are discriminating against you – see the question on discrimination on our furlough page.